Access West of England

 Why be assessed by AWE?

-The Study Needs Assessment is an informal and confidential discussion looking at support and strategies to help you succeed on your course.
-Find out more about your assessment at UWE.
+Our Study Needs Assessment is an informal and confidential discussion looking at support and strategies to help you succeed on your course.
+Find out more about your assessment at UWE Bristol.

-AWE can provide study needs assessments at UWE Frenchay campus, Bristol city centre, Bath and Gloucester.
+AWE can provide study needs assessments at UWE Bristol Frenchay Campus, Bristol city centre, Bath and Gloucester.
 View directions to our assessment centres.

 If you need to change the display options for this section please click 'Display options' to adjust the settings to suit your needs.